Public Housing Resources

 Resident Obligations

 All adult household members must attend re-certification appointments and sign necessary forms required by Opportunity Home/HUD.
-All adult family members must:
+All adult family members must do the following, including when added to the household at recertification:

 • Provide proof of income